 The "Green Paper" Review and Public Comment Initiative from NCX and its Partners:

 NCX has reached out to Michael Semmens, (President of Imprimis, Inc), Steve Lines (Executive Director of Cyber Technology & ISAO Operations, NCX), and Jennifer Kurtz, Cyber Program Director (Manufacturer's EDGE) to develop a top-down and bottom-up analysis of the CMMC Initiative.
-The purpose of the Green Paper (and public comment initiative) is to analyze the motivation behind developing the CMMC for defense contractors and what its impact will be on the DoD contracting process.
+The purpose of the Green Papers (and public comment initiative) was to analyze the motivation behind developing the CMMC for defense contractors and what its impact would be on the DoD contracting process.
 The significant increase in the number of compliance items and complexity imposed by multiple cybersecurity frameworks and standards is also quantified and described.
 The potential threat to small businesses is made clear.
 A call to action for small and medium business is put forward so that important feedback is provided to DoD so that an appropriate design is achieved and balanced with respect to the competing demands of good security and affordable, achievable implementation of the core competencies of Information Security.

-We will also keep the CMMC Comment form online as we anticipate participating in and providing future CMMC Model comments for public review through Q2 2020.
+We will also keep the CMMC Comment form online as we anticipate participating in and providing future CMMC Model comments for public review through Q4 2020.
 We intend to maintain an ongoing database of comments and will provide updated reports and best practice recommendations in the future to new CMMC Governing or Auditing entities that become established.